UNIVERSITY AND COLLEGE UNION

-Any member of the meeting may seek to end the debate on a motion or amendment by moving ‘that the meeting proceed to next business’ or ‘that the question be now put’, provided that there has been at least one speech each for and against the motion or amendment under discussion and subject to the discretion of the chair that there has been balanced debate.
+Any member of the meeting may seek to end the debate on a motion or amendment by moving THAT THE MEETING PROCEED TO NEXT BUSINESS or THAT THE QUESTION BE NOW PUT provided that there has been at least one speech each for and against the motion or amendment under discussion.

 Such motions must be seconded and no speeches will be allowed on them but the vote on them must be taken straightaway.
 If either motion be lost, the same motion will not be moved until at least ten minutes have elapsed.

 If the motion TO PROCEED TO NEXT BUSINESS is carried, the debate will cease and no vote may be taken on the main question nor on any amendment; if it is lost, the debate will continue as if NEXT BUSINESS had not been moved.

 If the motion THAT THE QUESTION BE NOW PUT is carried, the meeting will vote immediately on the proposition before it.

 Any member may, at any time, raise a point of order.